 how low the Prime rate drops, the rate on the line may never decrease below

 user does not carry a balance, the grace period is the interest-free time a

-lender allows between the statement date and the payment-due date.
+lender allows between the transaction date and the billing date.
 The standard

 Minimum payment -- The minimum amount

 a cardholder can pay to keep the account from going into default.
 Some card

 issuers will set a high minimum if they are uncertain of the cardholder's ability

 to pay.
 Most card issuers require a minimum payment of two percent of the outstanding